 There are two menus on the bar; Main and Help.
 'Help' menu explains all the functions of the program and gives the current software version.
-In the 'Main' menu, there are seven submenus; Connect, Connection Settings, Instrument Settings, Wizard, New UGA, Close UGA, and Quit.
+In the 'Main' menu, there are seven submenus; Connect, Connection Settings, Instrument Settings, Wizard, new UGA, Close UGA, and Quit.

-'Connect' submenu connects UGALT to a PC through an assigned connector - TCP/IP Ethernet or RS232 Serial.
+'Connect' submenu connects UGA to a PC through the assigned connection - TCP/IP Ethernet or RS232 Serial.